13 September 2008

 a heathen

 Dave knew my ignorance of obscure Unix commands.
 I put up the best front I could: "Well, the e flag means list both the process name and environment, and the a flag lists everyone's process—not just your process.
-So the hacker wanted to see everything that was running on the system."
+So the hacker wanted to see everything that was running on the system.""OK, you got half of 'em.
+So what are the g and f flags for?"

 "I dunno."
 Dave let me flounder until I admitted ignorance.